Negative gearing in Australia: Effect on housing affordability

-Politics and economics
+Politics

-Negative gearing continues to be a controversial political issue in Australia and was a major issue during the 2016 Australian federal election and the 2019 Australian federal election, during which the Australian Labor Party proposed to eliminate the tax-deductibility of negative gearing losses against non-investment income (with some exceptions) and to halve the capital gains tax discount to 25%.
-An analysis found that negative gearing in Australia provides a greater benefit to wealthier Australians than the less wealthy.
+Negative gearing has been a recurring political issue in Australia, featuring as a significant policy debate during the 2016 Australian federal election and the 2019 Australian federal election.
+During both elections, the Australian Labor Party proposed limiting the tax-deductibility of negative gearing losses against non-investment income (with some exceptions) and reducing the capital gains tax discount to 25%.
+The Grattan Institute's analysis found that the tax benefits of negative gearing are disproportionately concentrated among higher-income taxpayers.

-In 2024 a People's Commission into housing affordability was underway where the impacts of negative gearing on housing affordability in Australia was being investigated.
+In 2024, a People's Commission into housing affordability was established to examine, among other issues, the effects of negative gearing on housing affordability in Australia.